-Academic Scholarship Program

-High School and Transfer Students
+Academic Scholarship (Merit Award) Program High School and Transfer Students

-Scholarships for incoming freshmen are based on high school GPA and composite ACT or combined SAT scores and class rank.
-For new high school graduates who have earned 12 or more semester hours of postsecondary credit, the Academic Scholarship will be based on the higher of the high school or the postsecondary cumulative GPA.
-For transfer students who have attempted 12 or more semester hours, scholarships are based on college GPA.
-Academic scholarship amounts are awarded up to \$7,000.
+Scholarships for incoming freshmen are based on high school GPA and composite ACT or combined SAT scores.
+For transfer students who have attempted 12 or more semester hours, scholarships are based on cumulative college GPA.